 Rev. Fr.
 Damaskinos Issa

 Rev. Fr.
-Damaskinos Issa is a priest in the Antiochian Christian Orthodox Archdiocese of North America.
-He holds a Bachelor in Biomedical Engineering from Damascus University (2002), a Master of Divinity from St. John of Damascus Institute of Theology at Balamand University in Lebanon (2008).
-He also holds a Master of Theology from Hellenic College-Holy Cross in Brookline, MA (2012) with a graduate thesis titled “The Image of the Throne in the Book of Revelation: Liturgy as an Interpretative Key.”
-In the present time, he is pursuing a Ph.D. in Theology from Duquesne University in Pittsburgh, PA and his dissertation is about apocalyptic literature and Liturgy.
-He is also a Teaching Assistant at Duquesne University in theology for undergrad students.
+Damaskinos Issa is an Antiochian Orthodox Christian priest.
+He holds a Bachelor in Biomedical Engineering from Damascus University (2002), a Master of Divinity from the St. John of Damascus Institute of Theology at Balamand University in Lebanon (2008) and Master of Theology from Hellenic College-Holy Cross in Brookline, Massachusetts (2012) with a graduate thesis titled “The Image of the Throne in the Book of Revelation: Liturgy as an Interpretative Key.”
+Currently, he is pursuing a Ph.D. in Theology from Duquesne University in Pittsburgh, PA.
+His dissertation is about focuses on liturgy as performative exegesis.

-Fr.
-Damaskinos comes originally from Homs-Syria, and the family comes from the Christian Valley.
-He was born and raised up in Homs in a faithful orthodox family (father, Mother, and his little sister) and he was an active member of the Orthodox church Sunday Schools and young adults ministry.
-He and Kourie Ramia have met in the church school in their home parish of St. George Orthodox Church in AlHamidia-Homs.
-They got married in 08/16/2009.
+Originally from Homs, Syria, he was born in 1980 to faithful orthodox family.
+He was an actively engaged in the Orthodox church Sunday Schools and young adults ministry at his home Archdiocese of Homs.
+He and his wife Kourie Ramia, met in the church school in their home parish of St. George Orthodox Church in AlHamidia-Homs.
+They got married in August 16, 2009.

-Fr.
-Damaskinos was ordained to the diaconate in April 2010 in Homs-Syria before he got a scholarship from Balamand University to start his master studies at Holy Cross in Massachusetts, the USA in 2010.
-He served as a deacon in St. George Church in WestRoxbury after he came with Kourie to the USA and during that time their son Michael was born in Boston, MA in 2011.
+Father Damaskinos was ordained to the diaconate on April 6, 2010 in Homs-Syria.
+Shortly afterward, he was awarded a scholarship from Balamand University to attend Holy Cross seminary for master studies.
+He served as a deacon in St. George Church in WestRoxbury.

-For three years Fr.
-Damaskinos was an assistant priest at St. George church in Bridgeville, PA until he was assigned by H.E Metropolitan JOSEPH as the pastor of St. Mary Church in Hunt Valley, MD.
+While there Fr.
+Damaskinos served as an assistant priest at St. George church in Bridgeville, PA until H.E Metropolitan JOSEPH assigned him to his current ministry as the pastor of St. Mary Church in Hunt Valley, MD.

 The name DAMASKINOS (الدمشقي) is the greek name of “St. John of Damascus” whom feast day is December 4th the same feast day of St. Barbra.